nus-cs2113-AY2324S2/ip/docs/README.md

 ---------------------------------------------
 ```

-Other instructions can be found using the `help` command.
+More instructions can also be found using the `help` command.

 Have fun with the chatbot!